Updated 3 weeks ago

 Consumption

-light switch flipped on
+light switch on a wall

 The humble light switch is on the receiving end of the entire infrastructure of the electrical grid.